Performance Benchmarking in the Water Utilities Sector

 Considering the more static and stricter conditions of the industry, it has been fundamental for the water industry players to opt for best practices aimed at better profitability in the long term.

-For this reason, a framework of performance management called “Ten Attributes of Effectively Managed Water Utilities” has been created, developed by the U.S. Environmental Protection Agency (EPA) with the objective to measure the stability of the infrastructure network along with water resource adequacy and customer satisfaction.
+For this reason, a framework of performance management called “Ten Attributes of Effectively Managed Water Utilities” has been created, developed by the U.S. Environmental Protection Agency (EPA) to measure the stability of the infrastructure network along with water resource adequacy and customer satisfaction.

 The KPI Institute Benchmarking study

-The KPI Institute has conducted a secondary benchmarking research called “Key Performance Indicators for Water Utilities.
-Utilities Performance Benchmarking Report Series 2017”, that includes 35 companies located throughout five continents.
-All the 178 Key performance indicators (KPIs) studied are clustered in five main domains:
+Back in 2017, The KPI Institute conducted secondary benchmarking research and compiled it into a report called “Key Performance Indicators for Water Utilities.
+Utilities Performance Benchmarking Report Series 2017”, which includes 35 companies located throughout five continents.
+All the 178 Key performance indicators (KPIs) studied were clustered in five main domains:

 - Customers (e.g. # Water quality complaints per 100 customers, # Overall communication index, # Billing accuracy, % Customer calls responded within 30 seconds, # Population served – sewerage) – with 25 KPIs documented;